Omar Hashi Aden

 Omar Hashi Aden (Cumar Xaashi Aaden, Arabic: عمر هاشي آدم) (died 18 June 2009) was a politician from the Hiiraan region of Somalia, and he was a member of parliament under the rule of Siad Barre; he was forced to flee to Eritrea during the Somali Civil War.
 He was a member of the Transitional Federal Government of Somalia, eventually rising to Security Minister.

 Before the Ethiopian invasion of Somalia, he had been a former member of parliament in exile in Eritrea.
 Under President Sharif Sheikh Ahmed, Aden was appointed Minister of Security of Somalia, and he took part in the struggle against al-Shabaab and the other Islamist militants.
 On 18 June 2009, he was killed in the 2009 Beledweyne bombing by a suicide bomber with 34 others.
 He was assassinated (see 2009 Beledweyne bombing) by a suicide bomber on 18 June 2009 in Beledweyne, in the Hiiraan region in central Somalia.
 The blast which ripped through a hotel in the town of Beledweyne, near the Ethiopian border, killed minister Omar Hashi Aden and 19 others, including several government officials among his entourage, officials said.
-Somalia's president Sharif Sheikh Ahmed blamed Al-Shabaab—accused of links Al-Qaeda, which later claimed the attack.
+Somalia's president Sharif Sheikh Ahmed blamed Al-Shabaab—accused of having links with Al-Qaeda, which later claimed the attack.